July 19, 2017

 It’s all too common for people to replace an addiction with another one.
 This is true for cigarette addictions as well, many people end up with an e-cigarette addiction as a result.
 Our professional recommendation is to avoid vaping altogether, as it causes damage to not only your oral health, but your overall well-being.

-Speaking of cigarettes, it’s very important for smokers to visit their dentist regularly so their oral health can be monitored.
+It’s very important for all nicotine users to visit their dentist regularly so their oral health can be monitored.
 Our goal is your complete health, and the end goal with smoking is to quit.
 If you’re due for a checkup, we encourage you to schedule your visit today.
 It’s easy!
 To schedule with Dr. Walton or Dr. Petry, simply click here to request one online or call our office at 330.578.1778.
 We are conveniently located at 508 E. Exchange Street in the heart of Akron.